scalabel/scalabel/README.md

 ### Image tagging

-Whole images can be tagged with attributes for classification.
-Categories include weather, scene, and time of day as defaults, but can be freely customised by the user.
+Images can be tagged with multiple attributes.
+Categories include weather, scene, and time of day as defaults, but can be freely customised.

 ![Image tagging](https://raw.githubusercontent.com/scalabel/scalabel-doc-media/main/readme/tagging.png)